Tommy Trinder

-Thomas Edward Trinder CBE (24 March 1909 – 10 July 1989) was an English stage, screen and radio comedian whose catchphrase was "You lucky people!".
+Thomas Edward Trinder (24 March 1909 – 10 July 1989) was an English stage, screen and radio comedian whose catchphrase was "You lucky people!".
 Described by cultural historian Matthew Sweet as "a cocky, front-of-cloth variety turn", he was one of the United Kingdom's foremost entertainers during the Second World War.

 Known for his confident and direct style of comedy, Trinder first found recognition with his music hall revues in the late 1930s.
 During the war, he worked for ENSA and maintained a successful film career, starring in a string of Ealing Studios films including Sailors Three (1940), Champagne Charlie (1944) and Bitter Springs (1950).
 During the 1950s, Trinder became a television star, notably as the original host of Sunday Night at the London Palladium (1955–1958).
-In 1959, he was elected chairman of Fulham Football Club, a position he maintained until 1976.
+In 1959, he became chairman of Fulham Football Club, a position he maintained until 1976.
 He continued to perform into the 1980s.

 Biography

 Early life (1909–1937)

 Tommy Trinder was born at 54 Wellfield Road, Streatham, South London, on 24 March 1909, the son of Thomas Henry Trinder, a London tram driver from Shilton, Oxfordshire, and his Scottish wife Jennie Georgina Harriet (née Mills).
 The family moved to Fulham after Trinder's father was transferred to Hammersmith.
 As a boy, Trinder would sneak into Fulham Football Club's Craven Cottage ground when the Thames was at low tide to watch the club play.

 Trinder left school early for a job as an errand boy.
-He made his first stage appearance at the age of twelve in a talent competition at Collins Music Hall.
+He made his first stage appearance at the age of twelve in a talent competition at Collins's Music Hall.
 Trinder's singing act won the contest and when collecting his award, he was approached by Will Murray who recruited him for his Casey's Court juvenile comedy show.
 Trinder made his first appearance with the company on 5 June 1921 in Oldham.
 The company, which also featured Jimmy Wheeler at the time, toured music halls including Sunderland Empire Theatre.

 After a few years with Casey's Court, Trinder then joined a dancing act called Phil Rees' Stable Lads.
 At the age of 14, he performed with them at Folies Bergère, Paris.
 By 1926, the 17-year-old Trinder was the star of Archie Pitt's travelling variety comedy shows, often appearing at the Queen's Theatre, Poplar, London.
 Trinder also performed in concert parties and working men's clubs.
 By the mid-1930s, Trinder was appearing in variety shows across the United Kingdom with an act titled "The Load of Nonsense".